 The inductor is formed when a wire of finite length is twisted into a coil.
 When the current flows through the coil, an electromagnetic field is formed.
 The electromagnetic field changes if the direction of flow of current changes.

 This change in the electromagnetic field induces a voltage (v) across the coil and is given by the equation shown below:

 Where I is the current flowing through the inductor in ampere.

 The voltage across the inductor will be zero if the current flowing through it remains constant.
-This means that when direct, steady current flows through the inductor, it behaves as a short-circuited coil in a steady state condition.
-If there is any small change in direction or strength of the current, the inductance will appear.
+This means that when direct, steady current flows through the inductor, it behaves as a short-circuited coil in a steady-state condition.
+If there is any small change in the direction or strength of the current, the inductance will appear.